-Before Regional Council can make a decision, a public information meeting and a public hearing shall be held.
+Before Regional Council make a decision on Case 22332, a public hearing shall be held.
 Additional information on process can be found in staff’s initiation report to Regional Council.

 Documents Submitted for Evaluation

-The applicant has submitted plans and documents as part of their application, though the Council’s approved amendment process will focus on numerous properties.
+The applicant has submitted plans and documents as part of their application; however, staff note that the applicant’s documents are not the focal point of Case 22332.
+Regional Council approved an amendment process that focuses on approximately 85 R-4 zoned properties.
 These documents are available below and at the Planning Applications Office at 40 Alderney Drive, Dartmouth.
 The details of this application may change before consideration or approval by Regional Council.